Skip to navigation Skip to content

 • includes positive feedback for transactions identified as error free

-• should be given the same day the quality check is completed, or as soon as possible after the quality check has been undertaken
+• should be given the same day the quality check is completed, or as soon as possible after completing the quality check

 Identification of underlying factors for errors

-The Team Leader/LPS, in consultation with the processing staff member, analyses the error/s to determine the underlying factors for the error occurring.
-This helps identify any weaknesses in processing, gaps in relevant business rules, and issues relating to environmental factors, system faults and limitations.
+The Team Leader/LPS, in consultation with the processing Service Officer, analyse the error/s to decide the underlying factors for the error/s occurring.

 Information gathered in the feedback process must be entered in the underlying factors on the HI Service quality checking spreadsheet.